 John at 19 years old with the script for "The Marble" and his Eumig regular 8mm wind up camera.

-In 1973 John was invited to work for the Lutheran Bible Translators in Orange, CA. He moved to Orange County and spent 11 wonderful years working there, traveling to Africa and Papua New Guinea to produce 16mm documentary films about missionary work.
+In 1974 I was invited to work for the Lutheran Bible Translators in Orange, CA. I moved to Orange County and spent 11 wonderful years working there, traveling to Africa and Papua New Guinea to produce 16mm documentary films about missionary work.
 Actors John Forsythe and Leif Erickson provided voice overs on two films.
 It was an amazing experience visiting cultures that hadn't changed for thousands of years, and documenting how their spoken language was analyzed.
 In addition to the 16mm films, I produced filmstrips and slide shows, and was the still photographer for their magazine.
 The organization relocated to Illinois in 1985.

 "And it was Good Soup!" was the best film I produced for the Lutheran Bible Translators.
 Click on the picture above to watch it.

-Starting in June of 1985, John spent 12 very prolific years at the Aeronutronic Division of Ford Aerospace in Newport Beach, CA where he produced over 900 videos for marketing, training, engineering, and documentation.
+Starting in June of 1985, I spent 12 very prolific years at the Aeronutronic Division of Ford Aerospace in Newport Beach, CA where I produced over 900 videos for marketing, training, engineering, and documentation.
 I worked with hundreds of internal customers, including most of the top brass.
-He spent all 12 years using a 3/4" A & B roll editing system.
+I spent all 12 years using a 3/4" A & B roll editing system.
 A training video about the Navy's F/A-18 FLIR Pod was hailed as the best training video which that Navy department had ever seen.
 The Aeronutronic division was sold to Loral Aerospace in 1990, and a few years later it was sold to Lockheed Martin.
 In 1997 Lockheed Martin relocated the Aeronutronic Division to Orlando, Florida, and about 3,000 of us lost our jobs.
 Click here to see a 1993 career day video about my job at Ford Aerospace.

-In November of 1997 John began working part-time at the Long Beach, CA Fire Department, using the Media 100 nonlinear system to edit training videos.
-He was also in charge of programming The Fire Channel, 63B, and provided many of the voice-overs.
-At the Long Beach Fire Department's February 2001 Meritorious Awards Luncheon, TV's Chuck Henry was the guest announcer, and gave John special recognition for the video clips that were being shown.
+In November of 1997 I began working part-time at the Long Beach, CA Fire Department, using the Media 100 nonlinear system to edit training videos.
+I was also in charge of programming The Fire Channel, 63B, and provided many of the voice-overs.
+At the Long Beach Fire Department's February 2001 Meritorious Awards Luncheon, TV news anchor, Chuck Henry, was the guest announcer, and gave me special recognition for the video clips that were being shown.
 He said they were some of the best video stories he ever saw.
 The clips for that show were all edited at DV Post.
 Let me add that fire fighters are the most amazing human beings I've ever met.

 Speaking of a wide range of clients, check out DV Post's Customer List page.

-Here is a video John made for his web site in 2005 or so, called "Experience Counts."
-It may be over 13 years old now, but it still captures John's early film and video making history in a short time.
+Here is a video that I made for my web site in 2005 or so, called "Experience Counts."
+It may be 15 years old as of 2020, but it still captures my early film and video making history in a short time.
 It's sort of a video resume for those who don't like to read.